Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **Metabattle**

-Metabattle is THE side for the builds currently beeing considered the best in PvP, PvE and WvW.
+Metabattle is THE side for the builds currently being considered the best in PvP, PvE and WvW.

 [Find it here](http://www.metabattle.com)